 What started as an annual free family concert to celebrate the joy of music and the power of hearing evolved into the Music To My Ears program in 2019.
 The program goal is simple, bring high quality music enrichment programs and music education to deaf and hard of hearing children in the Chicagoland area and provide those programs tuition-free for our students and families.

 The different parts of the music program build upon each other, giving children of different ages, abilities, and needs ways to access the benefits of music on their speech, cognitive, and social development while removing financial, linguistic, and cultural barriers.

 For children with hearing loss, music education provides the added benefits of easing language acquisition and reinforcing normal hearing patterned speech.
 Coupled with speech therapy, exposure to a music education can ease language production in deaf and hard of hearing children.
 Through these programs FHSR’s goal is to give the joy of music to deaf and hard of hearing children and all the lifelong benefits of having music in their lives .

-FHSR was so excited to welcome Laurie Berkner, a nationally beloved children’s music artist as our Cheers for Ears 2021 entertainment.
+FHSR was so very excited to welcome back kids’ music legend Laurie Berkner for our FREE in person Cheers for Ears concert.

 MUSIC TO MY EARS (MTME) SCHOLARSHIP

 FHSR honored the Foundation’s 60th Anniversary with the creation of the Music To My Ears Scholarship Program (MTME).
 This program provides a year of tuition-free music classes for deaf and hard of hearing children in Chicago and the surrounding suburbs.
 FHSR is proud to partner with The Merit School of Music andThe Old Town School of Folk Music to provide music enrichment classes for children up to four years of age and instrument lessons for children up to 10 years of age.